rzsykzmxpxzasqxtyxlveeanfu/Obfuscator/README.md

 # Obfuscator
-Protect your online privacy by obfustcating social media by the "deliberate use of ambiguous, confusing, or misleading information to interfere with surveillance and data collection projects" (source: [Obfuscation: A User’s Guide for Privacy and Protest] (https://mitpress.mit.edu/books/obfuscation), Nissenbaum & Brunton, 2015).
+Protect your online privacy by obfustcating social media by the *"deliberate use of ambiguous, confusing, or misleading information to interfere with surveillance and data collection projects"* ([Obfuscation: A User’s Guide for Privacy and Protest](https://mitpress.mit.edu/books/obfuscation), Nissenbaum & Brunton, 2015).

 ## Goal
 In this case, the goal of obfuscation is to protect your (online) privacy.
 The goal of this tool is to collect real data, mix it so it has no meaning anymore, so it can be used to (automatically) update social media, so your profile gets obfuscated with data so the social media companies don't have a representative profile of you.
-You can use obfuscation in combination with ad blocking, using VPN connections etc. Check [Privacytools.io](https://www.privacytools.io/) for more tips.
+You can use obfuscation in combination with ad & tracker blocking, VPN connections, Tor, etc. Check [Privacytools.io](https://www.privacytools.io/) for more tips.

 ## Setup
 The idea is to create an application anyone can host for himself, so you can manage your own sources, social media channels and other settings (language, region, update interval, etc).
 And, if your app is blocked by a social media company, it will not affect other deployments.